When Good Enough is Better

 The Perfection Trap

-But perfection is moving goalpost.
-The more you chase it, the further it recedes.
-There's always one more detail to fix, one more edge case to consider, one more iteration that could make it better.
+But perfection is a moving target.
+The more you chase it, the further it moves.
+Always one more detail to fix, one more edge case to consider, one more iteration that could help.

-The perfection trap is believing that additional work always adds value.
+The trap is believing more work always adds value.
 It doesn't.
-At some point, additional work becomes diminishing returns, then negative returns.
+Eventually, additional work hits diminishing returns, then negative returns.

-I once spent six months perfecting a portfolio website.
-I wanted every animation to be smooth, every interaction delightful, every pixel perfect.
-The site was beautiful when it finally launched.
+I spent six months perfecting a portfolio site.
+Every animation smooth.
+Every interaction delightful.
+Every pixel perfect.
+It was beautiful when it launched.

-The perfect portfolio was impressive, but the opportunity cost was enormous.
-A good enough portfolio launched in one month would have been far more valuable.
+The perfect portfolio impressed people.
+But a good enough portfolio launched in one month would have been far more valuable.

-Embracing "good enough" isn't about being lazy or cutting corners.
-It's about being strategic with your effort.
+Embracing "good enough" isn't about cutting corners.
+It's about being strategic.

 Good enough means:

-• Iterating based on actual usage, not assumptions
+• Iterating based on actual use, not guesses

-• Knowing when additional effort won't proportional value
+• Knowing when more effort won't add value

-Lazy is avoiding necessary work.
-Good enough is avoiding unnecessary work.
+Lazy avoids necessary work.
+Good enough avoids unnecessary work.

-The first 20% of effort solves the core problems.
-The remaining 80% of effort often addresses edge cases, polish, and minor improvements that few users notice.
+The first 20% solves core problems.
+The remaining 80% often addresses edge cases, polish, and minor improvements few users notice.

 Smart designers focus on that high-impact 20%.
-They ship the 80% solution quickly, then iterate based on real user feedback.
+Ship the 80% solution quickly.
+Iterate based on real feedback.

 The Learning Loop

-Good enough design creates a learning loop that perfect design prevents:
+Good enough creates a learning loop that perfect prevents:

 3. Collect actual feedback and data

-5. Iterate based on real needs, not assumptions
+5. Iterate based on real needs, not guesses

-Perfect design skips this loop.
-You optimize for problems you think exist, using assumptions instead of data.
+Perfect skips this loop.
+You optimize for problems you think exist.
 Often, you discover the things you spent weeks perfecting don't matter to users at all.

-For most design work, these conditions don't apply.
-We're designing for contexts where good enough is not only acceptable, but preferable.
+For most design work, these don't apply.
+Good enough isn't just acceptable, it's preferable.

 The Discipline of Done

-The hardest skill in design isn't making things perfect.
+The hardest skill isn't making things perfect.
 It's knowing when to stop.

 The discipline of done requires: